KarthikMalli/karthikmalli.github.io/README.md

 - *[Devanagari — The Makings of a National Character,](https://www.typotheque.com/articles/devanagari-the_makings_of_a_national_character)* with Typotheque, on the typographic evolution of the Devanagari script in print, as it intersected with socio-political, literary, and nationalist movements.
 Research for this essay came from visits to Marathi and Hindi language archives, and involved an in-depth look into literary movements in Marathi and Hindi, technological developments in print, and nationalist thought.

+- *[Malayalam — Scripting Modernity and Tradition]* with Typotheque, on script simplification and modernization in Malayalam.
+The Malayalam script is one of India's most visually complex, with a high number of unique combining forms.
+The essay delves into the history of script reform in Malayalam, culminating in the 1971 script reform that divided the script into two parallel orthographies, traditional and simplified.
+Research for this essay came from archival visits in Kerala, and interviews with literary scholars.
+[Forthcoming]

 ## Book Reviews

 - [*Wanderers, Kings, Merchants: The Story of India through Its Languages*, Peggy Mohan (2021)](https://www.theindiaforum.in/article/making-india-s-linguistic-landscape), for The India Forum, 2021.